raulmldv/chef-bcpc/README.md

 The following instructions will get chef-bcpc up and running on your local machine for development and testing purposes.

-See the [Hardware Deployment][Hardware Deployment] section for notes on how to deploy the chef-bcpc on hardware.

 ### Prerequisites